Experienced Wrongful Termination Lawyers in Florida

 At times, wrongful termination cases can be resolved through negotiation or mediation, but it takes a skilled lawyer to get to the underlying facts.
 Many, if not most, employment law cases are settled without going to trial.
 But if negotiation fails to achieve the result you deserve, our lawyers are always fully prepared to represent you in court.

-If you believe you have been fired in violation of the law, contact us at the Feldman Legal Group.
+If you believe you have been fired in violation of the law, contact a Florida wrongful termination lawyer at the Feldman Legal Group.
 We are keenly aware of the stress caused by being let go.
 When you’ve been fired unfairly, the stress can be worse.
 Bills can pile up while you struggle to get justice.
 We can help get you back on your feet.
 Find out how.
-Call us at (813) 639-9366.
+Call us today.